All dogs shed at least a little bit, but some shed waaaaaaaay less than others.

 The puli is a rare breed.
 He is ranked 160th in popularity, according to the American Kennel Club, which can make him somewhat hard to find.

-The most instantaneously recognizable feature of the puli is his cords, which are wooly and dense on top, as well as waterproof.
+While the puli has a number of interesting features (such as rear leg dewclaws), his most instantanly recognizable feature of the puli is his cords, which are wooly and dense on top, as well as waterproof.
 When left to its own devices, his coat will cord, but you can brush these cords out if you work at it.

-This dog stands about 16-17 inches and weighs about 25-35 pounds.
+This dog stands about 16 to 17 inches tall and weighs about 25 to 35 pounds.
 He fits snuggly into the “medium” category.